 Older adults with acute myeloid leukemia (AML) saw increased overall and relapse-free survival, as well as preserved quality of life, following oral administration of 300-mg azacitidine.

-The formulation of azacitidine used in the phase 3, randomized, double-blind, placebo-controlled QUAZAR AML-001 study was CC-486 (Onureg; Bristol Myers Squibb [BMS]), “a hypomethylating agent that is not bio-equivalent to injectable azacitidine,” the authors noted.
-As a result, CC-486 is not interchangeable with the intravenous and subcutaneous forms of azacitidine, said BMS in a statement announcing the FDA approval back in September.
+The formulation of azacitidine used in the phase 3, randomized, double-blind, placebo-controlled QUAZAR AML-001 study was CC-486 (Onureg; Bristol Myers Squibb [BMS]), “a hypomethylating agent that is not bioequivalent to injectable azacitidine,” the authors noted.
+As a result, CC-486 is not interchangeable with the intravenous and subcutaneous forms of azacitidine, BMS officials said in a statement announcing the FDA approval in September.2

 In the study, with its primary end point of OS and secondary end points of RFS and health-related QOL, a 300-mg dose of CC-486 was administered each day for 14 days of a 28-day cycle.
 The 472 participants were randomized 1:1 to receive CC-486 (n = 238) or placebo (n = 234) between May 2013 and October 2017, and the data cutoff point was July 15, 2019.
 CC-486 was given for a median of 12 (range, 1-80) cycles and placebo, 6 (range, 1-73) cycles.